Shinedown: 2017–2020: Attention Attention

-2021–present: Planet Zero
+2021–2024: Planet Zero

 In February 2021, Smith announced that the band had started working on a seventh studio album, with the goal of releasing it in the second half of 2021.
 The band released a film for their sixth album, Attention Attention.
 The film was directed by Bill Yukich and was released on September 3, 2021.
 On August 28, 2021, Smith announced the band's first single off the upcoming album is expected to be out in January 2022, with the album following a few months later.

 On January 26, 2022, the band released the lead single, "Planet Zero", from their seventh studio album of the same name.
 The album was originally set to be released on April 22, 2022.
 On March 25, 2022, the band released a second song, "The Saints of Violence and Innuendo".
 On April 12, 2022, the band announced that the album's release was being pushed back to July 1, 2022.
 The change was due to a delay in vinyl production, and the band's desire for the fanbase to experience the album simultaneously across formats.
 In April 2022, the band was inducted into "Mohegan Sun's Walk Of Fame".
 On June 1, 2022, the band released the second single, "Daylight".
+After the album's release, "Dead Don't Die" was released as the third single on January 17, 2023, and then "A Symptom of Being Human" as the fourth on February 22, 2023.
+"A Symptom of Being Human" was the first Shinedown single since their debut to initially not be released to rock radio, instead debuting on Hot Adult Contemporary radio and crossing to rock radio later on.
+A "Pop Remix" of the song was released on June 23, 2023.

+In May 2024 the band launched a signature hot sauce line, with each of the three sauces named after a different song, the first being the "Symptom Chipotle Garlic Sauce" (named after their 2023 single "A Symptom of Being Human"), followed by "Devour Pineapple Jerk Sauce" (after their 2008 single, "Devour"), and "Attention Attention Mango Habanero Sauce" (after their 2019 single, "Attention Attention").

+2025–present: Upcoming eighth studio album

+In February 2024, Smith announced that the band was working on its eighth studio album.
+Throughout 2024, both Kerch and Bass shared details about the upcoming album, the process leading to its production, the musical style and the fact that unlike the previous two albums, the next one will not be a concept album.

+On January 24, 2025, the band released two singles, "Three Six Five" and "Dance, Kid, Dance" from their upcoming eighth studio album.
+On July 15, 2025, the album's third single, "Killing Fields", was released.
+A music video for the song was released on October 28.
+On November 18, 2025, the band released the single, "Searchlight", along with a music video.
+The band originally debuted the song live at the Grand Ole Opry earlier in the year.